Ali-Mikael/Pen-testing/h4-cert.md

 ## Zed Attack Proxy
 What is ZAP?
-- Free, open-source penetration testing tool.
-Specifically for testing web applications
+- Free, open-source penetration testing tool
+- Specifically for testing web applications
 - [Source](<https://www.zaproxy.org/getting-started/>)

 Install and start it on Kali: